-The campground is open for use on Friday and Saturday nights only.
+The campground is open for use 7 days/week beginning March 11.
 Complete primitive camping information .
 Please call 972.219.3550 if you need more information.

 The Group Campground is available for use by groups of 25 or more people (youth groups and other organizations).
 This is by reservation only; contact 972.219.3550.

-- The Elm Fork river access at LLELA is available, but there are hazards downstream.
-Please use caution--after 2015-16 flooding there are two major strainers in place between the railroad bridge and the Business-121 Highway bridge.
+- The Elm Fork river access at LLELA is available, but there are likely new hazards downstream due to recent high flows.
+Be aware that kayaking at the river is prohibited if the Corps is releasing more than 3,000 cfs.
+Please use caution.
+We know that after 2015-16 flooding there are two major strainers in place between the railroad bridge and the Business-121 Highway bridge.
 We have posted a report directly from a kayaker who paddled from LLELA to Hebron Parkway recently.
 You can check the current water flow rate at the Corps of Engineers' web site.
 If the water release rate is higher than 600 cfs, the river is recommended only for paddlers with swift water experience.
 It is your responsibility to determine whether your skills match the current river conditions before you decide to launch.
 Above 3,000 cfs, the river is closed to all boating activity.